 Pour the puréed chile mixture over the beef.
 Add the bay leaves, cinnamon stick, marjoram, and thyme.
 Put the lid on the Dutch oven halfway and simmer for 1 ½ to 2 hours, or until the beef shreds easily.

 Transfer the beef from the Dutch oven to a medium bowl, and shred it into large pieces.
 Set aside.

 Strain the broth to catch the stick, stems, leaves, and any large pieces of chiles.
 Pour the strained broth back into the Dutch oven, season with kosher salt, and keep warm over the stove.

 To make the tacos: In a large nonstick skillet, warm the extra virgin olive oil over medium-high heat.
-Add about ½ cup shredded beef to the pan, season with kosher salt, and spoon some of the birria broth over the meat.
+Add about ½ cup shredded beef to the pan, season with kosher salt, and about 2 tablespoons of the birria broth over the meat.
 Cook until it begins to caramelize.